watsonjr/Geog_563/README.md

 - 1-page project pitch (Week 3)
 - Mid-term 10 min presentation (Week 5)
 - End-term 15 min presentation (Week 10)
-- Project report (by end of Finals)
+- Project GitHub Repo (by end of Finals)

 In addition, every Monday and Thursday, the instructor will hold "open" and "close" meetings: this will involve students detailing what they will individually work on in the week, and what they have done respectively.
 This will be documented on this google doc: